 If you are lucky enough to have fresh broad beans you can find out how to deal with them in this Baked Cod fillet recipe.

 Then it is just like a tray bake but we add the ingredients periodically rather than all at one time.
+It is the same approach that I take with my pork chop tray bake.

 If you have a timer you are good to go, you even have most of a bottle of wine to keep yourself lubricated.